fatfingers23/untitled-gba/README.md

-# AGBRS template

-## A basic template example for agb projects

-This makes getting started with a new project for the Game Boy Advance in rust really simple, by providing all the boiler plate files for you.
+# Untitled GBA Game for GBA Jam Week 2024

+Just a simple side scrolling game for the GBA to learn more about agbrs and lower level game development.

 ## Building